Why does Gmail reject a message saying “This message does not have authentication information”?

 - Our system returns the forwarded message back to email@example.com because it can’t be delivered to Gmail.

 If this happens, it’s important to keep in mind that the problem is not with the firstname.lastname@example.org address.
 If you’ve added a mailbox for email@example.com on our servers, you’ll find the message was properly delivered there (you can use Webmail to check that if you’re not already reading it another way).

 Instead, the problem is a combination of issues at the original sending end and the Gmail end.
-The mail server at the original sending end isn’t adding the DKIM signature that Gmail wants, and Gmail is rejecting the forwarded copy because without that signature, they think it might be spam.
+The mail server at the original sending end isn’t adding the DKIM signature that Gmail wants, and Gmail is rejecting the forwarded copy because without that signature, they think the forwarded copy is coming from an unusual server and therefore might be spam.

 How can I fix this?

 You probably can’t control whether Gmail treats the forwarded message as suspicious or not, so there are two other possible ways to fix this:

 - Encourage the sender to start using DKIM signatures with their mail.
 This will help them send mail more reliably to everyone, not just to you.
 The sender should contact their email administrator to ask about this.